Changing the Big Business and Big Government Incentives That Drive Harmful “Economic Development” Cronyism

 Economic developers’ power is virtually unchallenged, their operations are largely opaque and their impact is overwhelmingly toxic for those who don’t have the power to get them on their side.
 Their ubiquity makes politicians, not customers, the key to entrepreneurial success for too many businesses.

 They’re also handing out real money, to the tune of hundreds of millions or even billions of dollars at a time.
-Nationwide, state and local subsidies add up to $70 billion per year, bigger than any federal agency except for the Defense Department or Veteran’s Affairs, or more than the annual budget of major states such as Kentucky, Michigan, New Jersey or Ohio.
+It’s getting worse: Nationwide, the annual volume of state and local incentives and subsidies has tripled since just 1990.
+It’s now as much as $80 billion per year, bigger than any federal agency except for the Defense Department or Veteran’s Affairs, or more than the annual budget of major states such as Kentucky, Michigan, New Jersey or Ohio.
 Researchers at the Mercatus Center estimate almost half the states could cut corporate income taxes by double digits if they eliminated targeted subsidies.
 Some states could cut personal income taxes by more than 10 percent, or sales taxes by a third or more.

 This isn’t a new problem.
 There’s a lot of power and money involved in economic development, and that’s one of the reasons that efforts to fight it have had only limited success despite compelling academic evidence and a potential bipartisan coalition in opposition.
 In private, organizations on the right and left that are traditionally engaged in broad economic policy advocacy tell stories of their funding or legislative support for other policy priorities being threatened by both corporate and government interests if they attack economic development programs too aggressively.
 Those that do take on the issue do important policy work that has resulted in some successes at the state or local level, but in general they are too often hamstrung by limitations on the volume or scope of their advocacy.